Independent Journalism & Media Program

 - Inclusivity: We support organizations that demonstrate their dedication to inclusive journalistic practices and seek diverse voices and perspectives.
 We strive to reach a variety of audiences through our media support.

 As with all our work, we want to understand the impact of the reporting we support.
-Using a variety of indicators and working with others, we try to evaluate the links between reporting and the change we seek in the world.
+We work with grantees and partners to learn from our journalism investments and better understand the links between reporting and the change we seek in the world.